 With nearly 200 million websites in existence, it is vitally important that anyone who wants their website to carry as much marketing weight as possible optimize their chances for success.
-This means paying strict attention to design and Search Engine Optimization, but also requires a deeper understanding of the importance of webhosting.
+This means paying strict attention to veterinary website design and veterinary Search Engine Optimization, but also requires a deeper understanding of the importance of webhosting.

 What is a Webhost?

 Much as it sounds, a webhost is a company that provides space on a webserver for the files and databases that comprise a websites.
 For most, they provide the basic background services that enable a website to be found on the Internet and assure that it is available with as few interruptions as possible.
 Webhosts also provide services to ensure the security of the website’s data and files.

 For some, though, they go well beyond merely providing a secure home for websites to include a number of value-enhancing services.
 This is where your choice of a webhost matters.